 4 Total Recommended Units

-Recent high school graduates (or GED recipients) who are admitted into an AA or AS degree program without having met high school curricular requirements must remediate any basic academic skill deficiencies within their first 24 credit hours of college level work.
-If deficiencies have not been remediated, by that time all subsequent enrollments will be restricted to deficiency removal courses until the deficiencies are met.
-ALL students must remove curricular deficiencies in a discipline area before taking college level work in that discipline.
+Recent high school graduates (or GED, HiSET or TASC recipients) who are admitted into an Associate of Arts (AA) or Associate of Science (AS) degree program without having met high school curricular requirements must remediate any basic academic skill deficiencies within their first 24 credit hours of college level work.
+If deficiencies have not been remediated by that time, all subsequent enrollments will be restricted to deficiency removal courses until the deficiencies are met.
+In addition, students must remove curricular deficiencies in a discipline area before taking college level work in that discipline.
 Students may remediate deficiencies through prescribed coursework or testing.
 Courses used to remediate a deficiency may not be used toward meeting degree requirements.
 Further information is available in the Office of Academic Advising.

 Graduates from Home Study or Unaccredited High Schools

 Applicants who are graduates of an unaccredited or home study high school program and who have participated in the ACT or the SAT are eligible for admission if their high school class has graduated.
-Students admitted under this category must meet high school curricular requirements as specified under the Regular Admission Policy.
+Students admitted under this category must meet high school curricular requirements as specified above.

 II.
 Adult Students